5 Spots Party: Reception

 5 Spots Party received mixed reviews from critics upon release.
-On Metacritic, the game holds a score of 56/100 based on 4 reviews, indicating "mixed or average reviews".
+On the review aggregation website Metacritic, the game holds a score of 56/100 based on 4 reviews, indicating "mixed or average reviews".

 Writing for Nintendo Life, Sean Aaron praised the game altogether, saying "The concept behind 5 Spots Party doesn't sound terribly compelling, but by including a clever control mechanism, a timer and some rather challenging photos Cosmonaut Games have managed to make a decent budget WiiWare title [...]", but criticized the party mode, calling it "Lacklustre", and found the sound effects and music "forgettable bordering on annoying".
 Aaron also doubted the game's claims of having 333 images, saying "you may wonder if there's a bit of creative math being used in coming up with that photo count."
-Writing For Ign, Lucas Thomas criticized the differences in the images, saying "Many of the visual differences are incredibly subtle, too, adding frustration into the mix -- you're given a handful of wild cards that you can trigger to have the game freely show you one of the spots you're missing, and using that option will often make you feel a bit cheated when you see there's barely two pixels' difference between what's on the left and what's on the right.".
+Writing For IGN, Lucas M. Thomas criticized the differences in the images, saying "Many of the visual differences are incredibly subtle, too, adding frustration into the mix -- you're given a handful of wild cards that you can trigger to have the game freely show you one of the spots you're missing, and using that option will often make you feel a bit cheated when you see there's barely two pixels' difference between what's on the left and what's on the right.".
 Overall, he felt that "[The game is the] kind of activity [...] best kept in magazines and coloring books for kids".